 Manuscripts reporting studies on human subjects, human data or tissue, or animals should include a statement on ethics approval and consent when humans are involved.
 Please include the name of the committee that approved the study and reference number if appropriate.
 Please see our editorial policies for more information.

 Consent for publication

 In cases where details, images, or videos relating to individual participants are included in the manuscript, authors should have obtained written informed consent to publish the details from the participant or parent/guardian.
-Authors should add a statement to this effect here.
+The authors should add a statement to this effect here.
 Authors should be able to provide such signed consent if required by the Editor.

 Data availability (where applicable)

 Please include a statement about where data supporting the results reported in the manuscript can be found and about data sharing including, where applicable, links to the publicly archived datasets.
 The statement of data availability should explain which additional unpublished data from the study, if any, are available, to whom, and how these can be obtained.
 In cases where authors do not wish to share their data or are unable to do so, they should state that data will not be shared and the reasons why.
 Please refer to our editorial policies for further information.

 Please declare all the sources of funding including financial support.
 Please describe the role of the sponsor(s), if any, in any of the stages from study design to submission of the paper for publication.
 Please state if the sponsor(s) had no such involvement.

 Your relationship with other people or organisations may influence the way you interpret data or present the information your study demonstrated.
 This is known as a competing interest.

 For transparency, authors are required to complete a declaration of competing interests.